MohsenAskar/python-libraries-docs/docs/modularity_encoding/api.md

 You can use the `assign_module` function to map the code to its correpoding module interger id (corresponds to the encdoing number of this code).
 The code entered must be a string value and must have been in the original dataset.

-## License

-Released under the MIT License:
-Copyright (C) 2024 modularity_encoding

-Developed by: Mohsen Askar <ceaser198511@gmail.com>

-## Citation

-If you use `modularity_encoding` in your research, we would appreciate a citation to this paper:

-*“Using Network Analysis Modularity to Group Health Code Systems and Decrease Dimensionality in Machine Learning Models”* [https://doi.org/10.1016/j.rcsop.2024.100463](https://doi.org/10.1016/j.rcsop.2024.100463)